shipyardapp/Shipyard-Documentation/docs/how-tos/environment-variables/access-environment-variables-with-code.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to Access Environment Variables
+# How to Access Environment Variables with Code

 ## Overview

-When a user provides input via [Blueprint Variables](../reference/blueprints/org-blueprints/blueprint-variables.md), or you pass values to your script using [environment variables](../reference/environment-variables/environment-variables-overview.md), you'll want to make sure that you can access these values in your code.
+When a user provides input via [Blueprint Variables](../../reference/blueprints/org-blueprints/blueprint-variables.md), or you pass values to your script using [environment variables](../../reference/environment-variables/environment-variables-overview.md), you'll want to make sure that you can access these values in your code.
 This how to guide will walk you through the steps to access environment variables.

 :::note
 When accessing the contents of an environment variable in your code, we recommend storing it as a variable so it can be continuously used.